anonymoussubmission26/RVDebloaterArtifact/README.md

 3. **Instrumented Simulation**

     The `run-simulation.sh` script does the following:
-    - Builds ArduPilot copter using our modified version of gllvm
+    - Builds ArduPilot (copter, plane, or Rover) using our modified version of gllvm (Please modify the commented instructions in the script according to your target vehicle)
     - Extracts the whole program bitcode file
     - Runs instrumentation on the bitcode file
         - *Note: `instrument-ap.sh` script supports two separate operations (instrumentation for profiling and instrumentation for monitoring), **please comment or uncomment the corresponding sections of the script depending on which operation you intend to use.**